iMissile/Self.Writing/Notes/DataScience_notes.md

 - [makeParallel: Transform Serial R Code into Parallel R Code](https://cran.r-project.org/web/packages/makeParallel/)
 - [R move column to last using dplyr](https://stackoverflow.com/questions/43897844/r-move-column-to-last-using-dplyr): `data%>%select(-b,everything())`, [Explained by Hadley himself](https://github.com/tidyverse/dplyr/issues/2838)
 - COOL! [datapasta](https://github.com/MilesMcBain/datapasta) is about reducing resistance associated with copying and pasting data to and from R. It is a response to the realisation that I often found myself using intermediate programs like Sublime to munge text into suitable formats.
 Addins and functions in datapasta support a wide variety of input and output situations, so it (probably) "just works".
 Hopefully tools in this package will remove such intermediate steps and associated frustrations from our data slinging workflows.
-- COOL! Презентация с Rconf 2018.
-[Make Shiny Fast …by doing as little work as possible](https://tailrecursion.com/slides/fast-shiny/#/cran-explorer) by Alan Dipert (@alandipert), February 2, 2018
-- COOL!
-[Introduction to profvis](https://rstudio-pubs-static.s3.amazonaws.com/275741_41a9db67c79f4bcb9bf0933b7f268c5a.html) by Winston Chang, 2017-05-12
-- [How can I profile a full R flexdashboard app to see what might be taking the most time/memory?](https://stackoverflow.com/questions/49677598/how-can-i-profile-a-full-r-flexdashboard-app-to-see-what-might-be-taking-the-mos): `profvis::profvis(rmarkdown::run("flexdashboard.Rmd"))`
 - [install sqlite3 dev and other packages in centos](https://stackoverflow.com/questions/42669368/install-sqlite3-dev-and-other-packages-in-centos)
 ```
 $ yum list | grep sqlite